-In the East Texas/North Louisiana region, of the 33 wells proposed to be drilled during 2011, a total of 26 wells have been drilled to date, but only 4 wells were scheduled as proved undeveloped locations in the reserve report relating to the Underlying Properties.
-There have been an additional 7 wells spud or proposed and approved by Enduro Sponsor in 2011 that are not represented in the reserve report because they would not be classified as proved locations but would rather be classified as probable locations based on the information available on December 31, 2010.
-These additional 7 wells would not be classified as proved because of one or more of the following reasons: (1) the drilling locations are more than one or two locations away from a producing well, (2) the drilling is occurring on smaller spacing than has historically occurred in the relevant field to be considered proven or (3) the wells are being drilled simultaneously in clusters of 6 or 8 wells where evidence of individual well commerciality cannot be determined.
+In the East Texas/North Louisiana region, of the 26 wells proposed to be drilled during 2011, a total of 5 wells have been drilled to date, but only 4 wells were scheduled as proved undeveloped locations in the reserve report relating to the Underlying Properties.
+There have been an additional 21 wells spud or proposed and approved by Enduro Sponsor in 2011 that are not represented in the reserve report because they would not be classified as proved locations but would rather be classified as probable locations based on the information available on December 31, 2010.
+These additional 21 wells would not be classified as proved because of one or more of the following reasons: (1) the drilling locations are more than one or two locations away from a producing well, (2) the drilling is occurring on smaller spacing than has historically occurred in the relevant field to be considered proven or (3) the wells are being drilled simultaneously in clusters of 6 or 8 wells where evidence of individual well commerciality cannot be determined.
 Enduro Sponsor has budgeted for this level of activity, which may have a positive impact on the proved reserves and production volumes in the future.

 Permian Basin Region.
-For 2011, Enduro Sponsor has a capital budget of \$20 million for the Permian Basin region, of which \$4 million has been spent on proved undeveloped projects and \$13 million has been spent on projects not represented in the proved reserves.
-The remaining \$3 million has been budgeted for non-proven wells and unknown projects.
+For 2011, Enduro Sponsor has a capital budget of \$12 million for the Permian Basin region, of which \$4 million has been spent on proved undeveloped projects and \$5.5 million has been dedicated to approved future projects not represented in the proved reserves.
+The remaining \$2.5 million has been budgeted for non-proven wells and unknown projects.

-In the Permian Basin region, 21 gross (10.5 net) wells have been drilled in the Lost Tank field operated by Occidental Petroleum in 2011, of which 13 wells were more than one location away from a producing well.
-These wells were not classified as proved locations and are therefore not in the reserve report.
+In the Permian Basin region, 8 gross (4 net) wells are in the process of being drilled in the Lost Tank field operated by Occidental Petroleum in 2011.
+An additional 12 gross (6 net) wells have been spud or proposed and approved in 2011 in the Lost Tank field.
+Because these 12 wells are more than one location away from a producing well they are not classified as proved locations and are therefore not in the reserve report.
 Occidental Petroleum has stated that they will not repeat this level of activity in the Lost Tank field after 2011.
 For 2011, all 8 of the proved undeveloped locations in the Lost Tank field in the reserve report have been drilled.
 Enduro Sponsor has not scheduled any additional proved undeveloped projects for the Permian Basin region in the reserve report after 2011.